Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
 Thank you for downloading the twelfth packaged release of iTop.
-This version is a major release, with a new datamodel, editable dashboards, new way to edit object lists.
+This version is a major release, with a new datamodel, editable dashboards and user customizable lists.

-A wiki is available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from there:
+A wiki is available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from the link above:
  - User guide
  - Administrator guide
  - Customization guide
  - Implementation guide
-Wiki articles complete the documentation for advanced/specific concerns.

 iTop is released under the AGPL (v3) license.
 (Check license.txt in this directory).